arcee-ai/mergekit/docs/create_a_merge_method.md

 graph scheduling hint; direct calls always operate on the supplied devices.

 The YAML graph adapter submits one logical output at a time.
-Missing optional weights follow the method spec's optional-tensor policy; remaining inputs retain their parameter positions.
+Missing optional weights follow the method spec's optional-tensor policy; inputs and their parameters remain keyed by model reference.
 A configured base must be present unless that policy allows a fallback.